Sulaiman2619/Quran-Database-and-Data-Warehouse_Sulaiman-Charaae/README.md

 - 4.join table transliteration into table arabic.index = transliteration.index

 # Step to do data analysis
-- :point_right: 1 Collected data from various sources.
+- :point_right: 1.Collected data from various sources.
-- :point_right: 2 Analyze data perform analysis and synthesis of data what we having data
+- :point_right: 2.Analyze data perform analysis and synthesis of data what we having data.
 - :point_right: 3.Insert data to postgresql by using file.csv
-- :point_right: 4.Create question that we need to know that are about quran
+- :point_right: 4.Create question that we need to know that are about quran.
    - 1.How many verses(ayah) are there in Al-quran?
    - 2.How many verses(ayah) each surah are there in the Quran?
    - 3.How many sujud sujdah are there in al-quran?